-Even he lost his kingdom, Buddhikarna tried to regain control of the kingdom and seek help from the East India Company.
+Even though he lost his kingdom, Buddhikarna tried to regain control of the kingdom and seek help from the East India Company.
 He visited Bijayapur from time to time in hopes of getting help from his people.

 In this regard, it can be said that the local people were very impressed with the bravery of Buddhikarna.
-As he seeking help from the foreigners bravely engaged in such a dangerous task to return his land.
+As he sought help from the foreigners and bravely engaged in such a dangerous task to return his land.
 This man was certainly an ideal man for all Kirantis and overall he was a beloved leader of the local people.

 The Gorkhalis learned that Buddhikarna was organizing inside the state to overthrow the gorkhali king.
-They arrested him in the village chiefs’ house one day.
+They arrested him in the village chief’s house one day.
 He died in prison.

-In the entire history of Bijayapur, Buddhikarna was the most powerful wise and capable Kirat representative.
+In the entire history of Bijayapur, Buddhikarna was the most powerful wise, and capable Kirat representative.
 He was the symbol of the entire Limbuwan nationality.